Kodak Black: 2015–2017

 Kodak Black was placed into a youth detention center three times in one year, and then placed on probation.

 In October 2015, he was arrested in Pompano Beach and charged with robbery, battery, false imprisonment of a child, and possession of cannabis.
 He was later released.
+He was later arrested once again on December 25, 2015 in St. Lucie County on charges relating to drugs.

 In April 2016, Kodak Black was arrested in Hallandale Beach, Florida, and charged with possession of a weapon by a convicted felon, possession of marijuana, and fleeing from officers.

 The following month in May 2016, he was arrested in Broward County, Florida, and charged with armed robbery and false imprisonment.
 He was detained in custody.

 In August 2016, he appeared in court in Fort Lauderdale, Florida.
 Several executives from Atlantic Records attended the court; vice-president Michael Kushner commented "Black has a bright future as a recording artist".
 Kodak Black pleaded no contest to all charges and under a plea agreement was to be placed on house arrest for one year, have five years' probation, perform community service as required, and take anger management classes.
 He would also be permitted to tour internationally.
 Before his release from Broward Main Jail, police discovered two outstanding criminal warrants, the first from Florence, South Carolina alleging felony criminal sexual conduct, the second from St. Lucie County, Florida alleging two counts of misdemeanor marijuana possession.
 Kodak Black was not released from jail.

 In September 2016, Kodak Black pleaded no contest to two misdemeanor drug charges and was sentenced to four months in jail.
 He was credited for time spent in custody awaiting trial and was required to serve 120 days.
 He was also suspended from driving for one year.

 Kodak Black was released from jail in Florida and was then transported to Florence, South Carolina, to face charges of sexual assault.
 According to the victim, who reported the incident to her school nurse, she had attended a February 2016 performance by Kodak Black at "Treasure City" in Florence, after which she accompanied him to his hotel room where he is alleged to have told her he "couldn't help himself" as he tore off her clothes, bit her repeatedly, and raped her as she screamed for help.
 Kodak Black was released from custody in South Carolina on December 1, 2016, after posting a $100,000 bond, but returned to court on February 8, 2017.
 About Kodak Black, the Miami New Times asked: "is he the product of larger societal problems, having been raised on a steady diet of misogynistic rap lyrics?"
 Within hours of release, he recorded and released "There He Go", a single which mentions his recent release from jail: